raeperd/restclient/README.md

 ### How do I validate the response status?

-By default, if no other validators are added to a builder, requests will check that the response is in the 2XX range.
-If you add another validator, you can add `builder.CheckStatus(200)` or `builder.AddValidator(requests.DefaultValidator)` to the validation stack.
+By default, if no other validators are added to a builder, restclient will check that the response is in the 2XX range.
+If you add another validator, you can add `builder.CheckStatus(200)` or `builder.AddValidator(restclient.DefaultValidator)` to the validation stack.

 To disable all response validation, run `builder.AddValidator(nil)`.

 ## Contributing

-Please [create a discussion](https://github.com/earthboundkid/requests/discussions) before submitting a pull request for a new feature.
+Please [create a discussion](https://github.com/raeperd/restclient/discussions) before submitting a pull request for a new feature.